-The Group introduced a flexible instalment loan product in selected markets in the beginning of 2021.
-It is a long-term product, offering customers to borrow loans from 3 to 36 months, provided in principal amounts with an average ticket size of EUR 700.
+The Group provides a flexible instalment loan product in Sweden, Kazakhstan, and Latvia.
+It is a longterm product, offering customers to borrow loans from 3 to 60 months, provided in principal amounts with an average ticket size of EUR 700.
 Customers have a fixed monthly payment schedule, based on the selected repayment terms.
 As to all our other products, pricing and fees charged to consumers are transparent and provided upfront so that the customer can make an educated borrowing decision.